Synology’s latest 5-bay DiskStation DS1522+ NAS server for homes and small businesses is a silent yet significant upgrade in the lineup.

-In return, AMD CPUs generally don’t have built-in GPU resulting in the fact they are not as good as Intel chips in handling video streaming — there’s no hardware support for 4K transcoding.
+In return, AMD CPUs generally don’t have a built-in graphic processing unit (GPU) resulting in the fact they are not as good as Intel chips in handling video streaming — there’s no hardware support for 4K transcoding.

-Since the DS1621+, I’ve turned off hardware transcoding on the server side and let the frontend playback software take care of everything.
-With that, I’ve been able to stream 4K videos hosted on my server using the Synology Video Station on any device, even when traveling.
+Since the DS1621+, I’ve always turned off hardware transcoding on the server side and let the frontend playback software take care of everything.
+With that, I’ve been able to stream 4K videos hosted on my AMD-powered servers using the Synology Video Station on any device, even when traveling.

 Since 2021, almost all new home and small business NAS servers from Synology have used AMD chips.
 This trend is likely to continue.

 The DS1522+ is the first in the family to run DSM 7.1 out of the box — previous servers originally came with DSM 6.